ncukondo/Annotated-bibliography/feedback by AI.md

 [@Escalante2023-mf]

-### automated, personalized feedback on each instructor’s uptake of student
+### Automated, personalized feedback on each instructor’s uptake of student

 - Code in Place
   - a 5-week, free online computer science  course  organized  by  Stanford  University